Poland to charge Belarusians over 2021 Ryanair diversion – DW – 09/06/2024

 What happened to Pratasevich?

-Pratasevich was sentenced to eight years in prison in May 2023 for offences including inciting terrorism, organizing mass disturbances and slandering Belarusian President Alexander Lukashenko.
+Pratasevich was sentenced to eight years in prison in May 2023 for offenses including inciting terrorism, organizing mass disturbances and slandering Belarusian President Alexander Lukashenko.

 He was pardoned later the same month, as was Sapega a month later.